Bill Evans (meteorologist): Early career

 Evans's broadcasting career began at the age of 13 in his hometown of Meridian, Mississippi on WDAL Radio and WTOK-TV.
 He attended Mississippi State University, where he studied business administration, and Jackson State University, where he studied meteorology.

 In 1985 the National Weather Service named him "Outstanding Meteorologist" for his forecasting and reporting during Hurricane Elena.

 Before coming to New York, Evans was meteorologist for WALA-TV in Mobile, Alabama and was morning show host on WABB-FM.
 He also held similar jobs in Dallas, as both meteorologist at WFAA-TV and morning show host for KHYI-FM.

 WABC-TV

 Evans was the Senior Meteorologist for Eyewitness News This Morning and Eyewitness News at Noon.
 He is now on WLNG Radio.

 Evans is a 15-time Emmy award winner for "Outstanding On-Camera Achievement in Weather Broadcasting."
-He had been with WABC-TV since 13 December 1989.
+He had been with WABC-TV from 13 December 1989 until 5 February 2019.

 In 2016 Evans was awarded the prestigious Ellis Island Medal of Honor.